 Three fundamental principles guide the ethical conduct of research involving human subjects.
-These principles come from The Belmont Report.
-The Belmont Report is a statement of basic ethical principles and guidelines that assist in resolving the ethical problems that surround the conduct of research with human subjects.
+These principles come from The Belmont Report, a statement of basic ethical principles and guidelines that assist in resolving the ethical problems that surround the conduct of research with human subjects.

 The risks to research subjects posed by participation in research should be justified by the anticipated benefits to the subjects or society.